yegor256/blog/_posts/2014/sep/2014-09-24-why-monetary-awards-dont-work.md

 calls it a Staffing Management Plan) that helps me, as a team member, answer at least these basic questions:

- * How are my personal results are measured?
+ * How my personal results are measured?

  * Who gives me tasks and who do I report to?